Last Updated on

 It´s believed that Ctesiphon was the largest city in the world with a population of around 500 000 and that the city covered a surface area of over 30km, more than double the size of Rome at that time.

-These days is the only surviving structure in Ctesiphon is Taq Kasra the largest single-span vault of unreinforced brickwork in the world and considered to be a landmark in the history of architecture.
+These days is the only surviving structure in Ctesiphon is Taq Kasra the most massive single-span vault of unreinforced brickwork in the world and considered to be a landmark in the history of architecture.

 And with the height of 37m/121 is it truly an ancient wonder, especially when you know that the archway has been standing for almost 1800 years already.